theguyupstairs/WalkDogSite/README.md

 ### A brief Summary

-I have two dogs, a poodle and a golden retriever, who I love greatly.
+I have two dogs, a poodle and a golden retriever.
 It has been a long-held frustration of mine that some people don't walk their dogs enough.
 To solve this problem, I decided to make a website that would gamify dog-walking to the best of my ability.

 ### The Website